Ideas from CES 2017: 5G in Your Future

 Imagine if virtual and augmented reality apps became as commonly used as mapping apps are today.
 That would be a sea change in both how we interact with mobile technology and what we require of our networks.
 Similarly, wearable technology becomes much more important when there’s a steady stream of useful data about our local environment being fed to us.

 Finally, we’ve already seen the start of personal broadcasting, but 5G could make it big news.
 Current networks are geared for around 90 percent downloading and 10 percent uploading, on the theory that people are more interested in getting than publishing data.
 5G is expected to put equal emphasis on upstream and downstream traffic to support autonomous vehicles, remote surgery, and other scenarios where plenty of upload bandwidth is crucial.
-Consider too the debates about whether police should wear body cameras at all times; 5G could create an environment where anyone could choose to wear one and make it generally public with a button press or a voice command.
+Consider too the debates about whether police should wear body cameras at all times; 5G could create an environment where anyone could choose to wear one and make it public with a button press or a voice command.

 From Predictions to Reality -- I am, to use the word from the name of the panel, “stoked” about 5G and its eventual adoption, but I’m less optimistic about how rapidly we’ll see these benefits.
 First, there’s no agency in charge of making sure that what’s being sold as 5G is truly 5G.
 Just as some augmented 3G services were marketed as being 4G before 4G was widely available, I expect the same thing to occur with 5G.

-The main problem isn’t technology but business models.
-It’s as silly to apply 2017’s network pricing to 5G as it would be to think of our current broadband connections in terms of AOL “pay by the hour” pricing plan.
+The biggest problem isn’t technology but business models.
+It’s as silly to apply 2017’s network pricing to 5G as it would be to think of our current broadband connections in terms of the AOL “pay by the hour” pricing plan.
 But some things about pricing models have been extremely sticky.
 Data caps have rarely been removed from provider plans, and even then, an unlimited data connection seldom takes advantage of the fastest speeds a network can provide.
-It’s still common for the type of data (generic data, streaming video, and tethering, for instance) to be metered at different rates.
+It’s still common for types of data (generic data, streaming video, and tethering, for instance) to be metered at different rates.
 On my current data plan, a 5G connection could run up bills of $100 per second.
 The last thing I want is technology that makes me more frightened about what background apps on my phone can do when I’m not paying attention.
 Obviously, $100 per second isn’t going to be the pricing model (but don’t be surprised by scattered reports of people with $20,000 phone bills), and it would be difficult for nearly anyone to consume so much data in any real way, but the point stands: we don’t know what 5G’s pricing model will be like.

 To me, the true breakthrough would be technology that requires less of my attention, not more, and that means business models without caps or metering.
 Even more revolutionary would be to eliminate the current necessity of thinking about various tasks as requiring different places.
 Despite the fact that LTE is faster than many public Wi-Fi hotspots, I still have to think in terms of “what I do at home,” “what I do at Starbucks,” and “what I do when I’m relying on my phone” when I do my Getting Things Done planning.
 It strikes me as anachronistic that there are things I still have to do at home before heading out for the day and things that I can’t do when on a long trip, but that’s today’s state of affairs.
 I’d be more excited about such a change than just about anything else 5G could offer, but I don’t trust the phone companies to give us that.

-Instead, you can plan on service plans being determined based on what the market will bear, even when the technology could enable revolutionary change.
-The average cellular bill in 2014 was reportedly $73, and I expect 5G plans to be aimed at nudging that cost higher.
+Instead, you can expect service plans varying based on what the market will bear, even when the technology could enable revolutionary change.
+The average cellular bill in 2014 was reportedly $73, and I expect 5G plans to try to nudge that number higher.
 Granted, what you’ll get for that amount will be a higher quality of service along various technological measurements.

 What I’d really like to see is a technology that makes broadband speeds truly universal and affordable to all Americans.
 Here, my bet is on my personal carrier, Google Fi, other scrappy third-party network providers, and to a lesser extent T-Mobile and Sprint, to come up with service prices that change how we think about our monthly phone bill.
 5G could help make that possible, but it will be an uphill battle, given how entrenched today’s major carriers are.
 Nonetheless, cellular network services, alongside frequently monopolistic home Internet services, richly deserve disruption.